 It’s best to hire an experienced professional to install a glass splashback.

 Such splashback makes a beautiful addition to any kitchen, but it comes at a higher cost.
 Custom designs can be especially pricey, but many homeowners agree that the benefits of this material outweigh the costs..

-The cost of a glass backsplash in the UK will depend on the size of your kitchen and your design choice.
+The cost will depend on the size of your kitchen and your design choice.